marly-ai/marly/README.md

 ## 🚀 Features

-📄 Extract Relevant Information Seamlessly: Give your applications the ability to identify and extract relevant data from large documents or websites with just a single API call.
-Retrieve content in JSON or Markdown formats, making it easy to integrate into your workflows.
+📄 Extract Relevant Information Seamlessly: Give your applications the ability to identify and extract relevant data from one or many large documents and websites with just a single API call.
+Get the content back in JSON or Markdown formats, making it easy to integrate into your workflows.

-🔍 Multi-Schema Support: Extract data based on multiple predefined schemas from a variety of document types, without needing a vector database or specifying page numbers.
-Flexibly tailor your extraction to meet your specific needs.
+🔍 Multi-Schema/Multi-Document Support: Extract data based one or many predefined schemas from a variety of document types, without needing a vector database or specifying page numbers.

 🔄 Built-in Caching: With built-in caching, previously extracted schemas can be instantly retrieved, enabling rapid repeat extractions without having to reprocess the original documents.